powsybl/.github/ROADMAP.md

 - Merging through the read-only merging view of the network: available as beta feature.
 - Improvement of HVDC modelling: the ENTSO-E WG implementation guide for DC part is not available, will start just after.

-Pending subjects: short circuit and operation stereotypes, dynamics profile.
+Pending subjects: short circuit (waiting for an engine) and operation stereotypes, dynamics profile.

 &larr; Exporter
 - Incremental export: export back to a CIM-CGMES file, a network that has been imported from a CIM-CGMES file.